MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode.md

 You're prompted with **Do you want to run software from this untrusted publisher?** Type `A` to run the file.
 Then, open Visual Studio Code and check that the PowerShell extension is functioning properly.
-If you still have problems getting started, let us know on [GitHub issues][].
+If you still have problems getting started, let us know on [GitHub issues][ghi].

 > [!NOTE]
 > The PowerShell extension for Visual Studio Code does not support running in constrained language